microsoft/MPPC23-Power-Apps/lab3/README.md

 1. Select **Save and Close** again to save the deployment stage as well

-## Task 2: Run the first deployment to the QA environment
+## Task 2: Run the deployment to the QA environment

 In this task, you will deploy the solution we created in lab 2 to the QA and Prod environments.
-Let's start by our first deployment to QA:
+Let's start by deploying to QA.

-### First deployment to QA

 In this lab, you have configured a pipeline and the stages that belong to it.
 But how does a maker deploy a solution from the `Dev` environment to the `QA` and `Prod` environments?

 1. Go to the [maker portal](https://make.powerapps.com)